BYLAWS AND INTERPRETATIONS

 This paper makes the attempt to interpret and clarify the elected positions on the Board of Directors per the Bylaws of Clan MacTavish.
 This is directly relating to Article 5, Section 27, last paragraph, see below.

 Except for the Class I member and his Representatives, the Directors are elected for a three-year term of office.
 Directors may be re-elected for a maximum of one additional three-year term.
 Upon completion of the second term or a total length of service of six (6) years, the Director shall vacate his position on the Board of Directors and will not be eligible for consideration for re-election until a minimum of three (3) years after leaving the Board of Directors.
-(Special note: see appendix B for interpretation and clarification)
+(Special note: see amendment A and B for interpretation and clarification)

 When a member is appointed to fill a position, completing the term of office on the board of directors.
 The amount of time served as an appointment will NOT count against the years if elected to that position, per bylaws.